virtual-world-framework/vwf/docs/persistence_in_vwf.md

 *Arguments*

-- *name* - The name assigned to the save state, which will be used to retrieve the save state.
+- *name (Optional)* - The name assigned to the save state, which will be used to retrieve the save state.
+If no name is specified, a name will be generated.

-**Open Design Questions**

-- Should we make name optional and generate an ID automatically when no name is provided?
-- Should we return the generated ID or specified name rather than true when save is successful?

 ### List instances of an application

 **Motivation**

 Application developer wants to retrieve a list of the instances of an application.

 **API**

 From within a running application:

 ```
-vwf_view.admin.getInstances();
+vwf_admin.getInstances().then(
+    function( instances ) {
+        // body of callback function to execute on success
+    },
+    function( error ) {
+        // body of callback function to execute on error
+    }
+);
 ```

+*Returns:*

-*Returns:* Array of instance objects, with all metadata, including ID, name, description, and a URL to connect to the instance.
+- Array of instance objects, with all metadata, including ID, name, description, and a URL to connect to the instance.
+- Empty array if there are no instances.

 **Web Service**

 `GET /path/to/app/instances`

 *Returns:* An array of instance objects.

-**Open Design Questions**

-- Are ID and name different?
-- What does the instance object looks like exactly?
-Add an example JSON into the documentation.

 ### List saved states for an application